gracehxh/Full-Stack-pre-assessment/README.md

 Try to come up with your own solution and do not use any CSS framework.
 The content can be hardcoded and you can use any font and images.

 Solution:
-Mimicked the design as much as I could.
+- Mimicked the design as much as I could.
 I noticed that the design pretty similar to a kanban board.
+- used `https://imagecolorpicker.com/` to keep identify hexadecimal colours, as seen in designAnnotated (`designAnnotated.jpg`)

 Assumption:
 That I have to implement the solution as close to the design as possible without questioning certain components.
 Most of the assumptions would involve at least some form of javascript, not a requiurement, thus not worked upon further.